luar123/zigbee_esphome/README.md

 * scenes not implemented
 * Officially the zigbee stack supports only 10 endpoints. however, this is not enforced and at least for sensor endpoints more than 10 seem to work.
 More then 10 light endpoints will crash!
 * zigbee2mqtt: Only one light is supported without creating a custom converter/definition
-* zigbee2mqtt: Analog input cluster (used for sensors) supported by 2025 October release, but ignors type and unit
+* zigbee2mqtt: Analog input cluster (used for sensors) is supported by 2025 October release, but ignores type and unit
-* ZHA: Analog input cluster (used for sensors) without unit/type are ignored
+* ZHA: Analog input cluster (used for sensors) without unit/type is ignored
 * ZHA: Minimum reporting interval is set to high values (30s) for some sensors and can't be changed.
 Keep that in mind if reporting seems not to work properly.

 ### ToDo List (Short-Mid term)